 Republican Party official played to this tea party base this year.
 GOP-dominated state legislatures and secretaries of state tried to limit and discourage voting by certain groups.
 These legislatures also worked on regulating women's health and reproductive rights.
 A hatred of President Obama with overtones of racism was tolerated and in some cases encouraged by Republican Party officials.

 I recently watched an author on a TV show tout her book about the history of compromise by our elected officials.
-To make the point in her book, she posed this rhetorical question:: that if the founding fathers, who

 The answer to her question is that in fact the founders reached little a compromise by going to the side of their pro slave colleagues.
 They institutionalized slavery in the Constitution and kicked the issue of the congressional regulation of it down the road.
 They provided that slaves in effect would only count for three-fifths of a person for purposes of counting the number of persons to create House of Representative districts.